Signs Exterior Flashing Needs Repair

 • Walls feel soft or show signs of structural changes

 A professional can assess the full extent of the issue, confirm whether flashing is the source, and determine the appropriate repair approach.
+Avoid sealing over the visible gap as the only fix if stains, odors, or dampness suggest water is already behind the exterior surface.

 If problems have progressed beyond early signs, reviewing how to fix persistent flashing problems can help you understand the next stage after diagnosis.